DixiziLiu/DataScienceWithLLM/Data Analytics and Exploration/Healthcare RAG/README.md

 **query_for_results.py**: Queries an LLM using the generated prompt to retrieve high-quality, context-aware results.
 Modify the generated rag_prompt.txt file if necessary, and run the script using "python3 query_for_results.py".

 ## Prerequisites
 Ensure you have the required Python packages installed via the command "pip install -r requirements.txt".
-For Llama 2 model use (the default model), please ensure your access through Meta via Hugging Face, and configure your environment accordingly.
+For Llama 3 or more advanced model use (the default model is Llama 2), please ensure your access through Meta via Hugging Face, and configure your environment accordingly.

 ## Palmetto Cluster Instructions
 Follow these steps for running the framework on the Palmetto Cluster: